christophstrasen/LQR/docs/low_level_api.md

 ### Determinism Policy

 We intentionally **do not guarantee strict deterministic emission ordering**.
 The default merge streams records as soon as they arrive and cache flushes iterate via Lua tables (`pairs`), both chosen for speed and low latency.
 Enforcing stable global ordering would force extra buffering, sorting, and bookkeeping that would slow the low-level API.
-If you need deterministic ordering, supply a custom `merge` (see `examples/custom_merge_right_first.lua`) or pre-stage your streams with sequence numbers/timestamps before feeding them into `JoinObservable`.
+If you need deterministic ordering, supply a custom `merge` (e.g., one that prioritizes right-side emissions) or pre-stage your streams with sequence numbers/timestamps before feeding them into `JoinObservable`.

 ## Examples to Build

-_(These will live under `examples/` in future work.)_
+_(Example scripts can be added later if needed.)_

 - Inner join with default options, demonstrating key selector and unmatched suppression.
 - Custom key selector (function) and functional `on` example.